tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 {{% /alert %}}

-# How does the Payment coupons work?
+## How does the Payment coupons work?
 The Payment coupon follows a simple flow to let your clients regular cash payments as many times as they need:

 1. **Configure the Payment coupon through the PayU module**.<br>You only need to provide how many payments per client you want to receive, decide if the payment amount is fixed or your client decides the amount, decide the payment deadline, and the payment reference.

-2. **Decide the delivery of the coupon**<br>Decide if you want to deliver the coupons by email, by generating PDF, by payment references or collection cards (Available only for Argentina).
+2. **Decide the delivery of the coupon**<br>Decide if you want to deliver the coupons by e-mail, by generating PDF, by payment references or collection cards (Available only for Argentina).

 3. **Use the Payment coupons**<br>When your clients receive the coupon, they can make the payment using any of the available cash payment offices in their countries.<br>Every time a client pays using the coupon, you receive a confirmation message and the amount of the purchase<sup>*</sup> is transferred to your PayU account, where you can transfer it to your bank account.

 <sup>*</sup>_The value transferred corresponds to the amount paid by your client minus the PayU fee._

-## Creating payment coups
+## Creating payment coupons
 According to your business needs, you can configure the options to receive payments using coupons.
 Follow the next procedure to create Payment coupons and delivery them to your clients.

 1. Log in to [PayU.com](payu.com) and click the login option located at the top of the page.
 Alternatively, you can log in to https://merchants.payulatam.com/.